lwamzeche/Roommate_Matching/README.md

 ## Testing
 Tests can be found in the `test/` directory.
 Run tests using the `flutter test` command to ensure code quality and functionality.

-## Contribution
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

----

 This README is a brief overview of the app's structure and setup instructions.
 For more detailed information, please refer to the individual `.dart` files within the `lib/` directory.